 There is a distinct up-side to sound monitors (both the video and the non-video versions).
 A monitor is great to help you…well…monitor your baby’s crying.

 Is it a hungry cry?
+Uh oh.
 Is he distressed?
-Is that his falling asleep moan?
-Is his leg stuck between the crib slats?
+Perhaps that’s his falling asleep moan?
+Or is his leg stuck between the crib slats?
 (You’d need a video monitor to see that one, of course).

 This is all easier to do with a monitor than putting your ear to the door or poking your head in the room while trying not to let your baby see you (or maybe even doing an army-crawl across the nursery floor, to do some reconnaissance!)